yoyonel/ModernGL/docs/reference/formats.rst

 4-bytes each.
 The format also omits the trailing ``/usage`` component, which defaults to ``/v``, so successive (x, y) rows from the buffer are passed to successive vertices during the render call.

-Buffer formats use a syntax that is unique to ModernGL.
-As in the example above, they sometimes look similar to the format strings passed to ``struct.pack``, but that is a different syntax (documented here_.)

 .. _here: https://docs.python.org/3.7/library/struct.html